 Price skimming is the practice of selling a product at a high price, usually during the introduction of a new product when the demand for it is relatively inelastic.
-This approach is used to generate substantial profits during the first months of the release of a product, usually so that a company can recoup its investment in the product.
-However, by engaging in price skimming, a company is potentially sacrificing much higher sales that it could garner at a lower price point.
+This approach is used to generate substantial profits during the first months of the release of a product.
+By doing so, a company can recoup its investment in the product.
+However, by engaging in price skimming, a company is potentially sacrificing much higher unit sales that it could garner at a lower price point.

 Eventually, a company that engages in price skimming must drop its prices, as competitors enter the market and undercut its prices.
-Thus, price skimming tends to be a short-term strategy.
+Thus, price skimming tends to be a short-term strategy designed to maximize profits.

 Example of Price Skimming

 ABC International has developed a global positioning system that can lock onto GPS satellite signals even from several feet underwater.
 This is a substantial improvement over existing technology, so ABC feels justified in pricing the product at $1,000, even though it only costs $150 to construct.
 ABC holds this price point for the first six months, while it earns back the $1 million development cost of the product, and then drops the price to $300 to deter competitors from entering the market.

 Advantages of Price Skimming

 The following are advantages of using the price skimming method: